pomeg-letterbombers/pokemon-ace-notes/docs/frlg/complex-payloads/hex-writer.md

 |  18 | 58327 |
 |  19 | 12943 |
 |  20 | 57407 |

+For `BX lr` exit, TID 20 should be 57241.

+Once you are done with checking the TIDs, restart the game back to the previous save, you do not need the modified TID anymore.
+For any TID number that does not match the above table, refer to the below table for the code to reexecute.
+Keep in mind the following:

+- If multiple erroneous TID numbers are covered by the same code number, that code number only needs to be reexecuted once.
+- Please note that the hexwriter bad egg **must** be in Box 10, Slot 2 when reexecuting these codes.

 | Code No. | TID No.       |
 | -------: | :------------ |